 825 Wappoo Rd

 Charleston SC 29407

 We all have stress, pains, and injuries.
 Whether you are a grandparent, expecting mother, athlete, business professional, or manual laborer, you can benefit from Massage Therapy.
 Massage is a natural, nurturing, and ancient form of healing that offers total-wellness for mind, body, and soul.
 A Nurturing Touch Therapeutic Massage in Charleston offers affordable massage and mini-spa services with a focus on relaxation, pain relief, injury prevention & rehabilition, increased athletic performance, and ease of discomfort during pregnancy.
+Angela Judy offers a gentle yet firm and detailed massage, and specializes in treating neck and shoulder pain, low back and hip pain, and TMJ and headaches.
 Our office is in beautiful West Ashley inside of Total Life Care Chiropractic, just minutes from downtown Charelston.

 $40 for 30 Minutes

 $70 for 60 Minutes

 Call now to book: 843-277-6467